teto/home/README.md

 ## How to recover the repo cyphered files

-Run `nix run nixpkgs.git nixpkgs.gitAndTools.git-crypt` do decypher the files listed by `$ git-crypt status -e` or .gitattributes.
+Install git-crypt do decypher the files
+Retreive the key (possibly from an existing deployement via `gpg-crypt export-key`) and use it on the new deployement via:
-`$ git-crypt unlock` should unlock the files.
+`$ git-crypt unlock <key>` should unlock the files.